intermediatedevelopers/config/README.md

 `rm README.md`

--delete your .zshrc (make sure you copy down your vimruntime first if you installed neovim from source)
+- delete your .zshrc (make sure you copy down your vimruntime first if you installed neovim from source)

 `rm ~/.zshrc`